Depression

 - Suicidal thoughts

 Your provider can do an evaluation.
 This may include an interview and physical exam.
-They may order a blood test to ensure depression isn’t due to something else, like a thyroid problem or vitamin deficiency.
-Your provider will also try to identify symptoms; they may ask questions about medical and family histories.
-They will also review cultural and environmental causes; the goal is to make a diagnosis and treatment plan.
+They may order a blood test to ensure depression isn’t due to an underlying medical condition.

 Cognitive Behavioral Therapy: This is a form of therapy focused on problem-solving.
 It helps a person to change thoughts and behaviors to respond to challenges in a more positive way.

 Electroconvulsive Therapy: This is a medical treatment for severe, major depression when other ones haven’t worked.
-It is a brief electrical stimulation of the brain while the patient is under anesthesia.
+It's a brief electrical stimulation of the brain while the patient is under anesthesia.

 Self-help and Coping Activities: These self-care activities can improve mood: regular exercise; quality sleep; a healthy diet; and limited or no alcohol use.